galaxyproject/galaxy-hub/content/projects/vgp/workflows/index.md

 --------

-The latest versions of wortkflows cabn be found in DockStore:
+The latest versions of workflows can be found in DockStore:

 | Workflow | Link | Description |  Inputs | Outputs |
 |----------|---|--------|-------|--------|